-- a.
-Students in specialized degree programs are not required to meet any minimum course load requirement except as noted in §83.3(5)b, but must meet the degree time limit as specified in §83.3(3).
-A course load less than that required to maintain full time status, as defined in §240, may have scholarship eligibility, income tax and student loan implications. - b.
+a.
+Students in specialized degree programs are not required to meet any minimum course load requirement except as noted in §83.3(5)b.

+but must meet the degree time limit as specified in \$83.3(3).
+A course load less than that required to maintain full time status, as defined in \$240, may have scholarship eligibility, income tax and student loan implications.

+- b.
 Students in their qualifying year may not normally take a course load with fewer than 37.0 units in Fall/Winter, excluding the 2.0 units for ENGG 100/101. - (5) Promotion: A student's progress is evaluated on completion of academic studies for Fall/Winter and on completion of any academic term occurring in Spring/Summer that is a scheduled term within the student's degree program.
 Scheduled terms are those shown in §§84.3 and 84.4.
-Evaluation is on the basis of the Fall/Winter GPA or Spring/Summer GPA [see §23.4(6)] - Satisfactory Standing: Fall/Winter or Spring/Summer GPA of 2.0 or greater.
+Evaluation is on the basis of the Fall/Winter GPA or Spring/Summer GPA [see §23.4(6)].
+A student registered in Co-op Work Experience for the Winter Term and simultaneously registered in one or more courses is considered to have completed their academic studies for Fall/Winter after the Fall Term. - Satisfactory Standing: Fall/Winter or Spring/Summer GPA of 2.0 or greater.
 Promotion, repeating any failed course(s). - b.
 Marginal Standing-Academic Warning: Fall/Winter or Spring/ Summer GPA of 1.7 to 1.9 inclusive.
 Proceed to next term on academic warning, repeating any failed course(s) and other courses as specified by the Dean, unless one of the following conditions applies, in which case the student must withdraw: - i) Previously on academic warning on two or more occasions. - ii) Previously required to withdraw and previously on academic warning. - iii) Already on academic warning or probation.